angelol/privEOS/README.md

 This is the main privEOS repository containing the server-side software that all nodes in the privEOS network must run.

+## Server Specs
+You need a server with the following hardware specs:

+* 4 GB of RAM
+* 20 GB of Storage
+* Bare metal or Cloud Server is both fine

+These specs are valid for the testnet and might be increased over time as usage increases or as new functionality is introduced.

 ## Setting up a PrivEOS Node

 Please use the [automated node setup](https://github.com/rawrat/priveos-automation).
 It's the recommended way to set up privEOS nodes as it's easy and fast and creates a deterministic and reproducible setup.

 If you don't want to use the automated setup, you can also [install a node manually](https://github.com/rawrat/privEOS/blob/master/Manual_Node_Setup.md).